aosabook/500lines/pedometer/chapter.md

 end
 ~~~~~~~

-Our `Trial` class is quite short.
-Note that all of the attribute readers are set in the initializer based on optional parameters passed in:
+All of the attribute readers in `Trial` are set in the initializer based on optional parameters passed in:

 * `name` is a name for the specific trial, to help differentiate between the different trials.
 * `rate` is the sampling rate of the accelerometer during the trial.